 - ADDITIONAL REQUIREMENTS MAY BE IMPLEMENTED BASED ON CDC GUIDELINES AND GOVERNOR/CITY MANDATES.

 Study materials for the State Exam will be available online soon and are free.
+The State Exam is based off of information provided within the Nursing Facility Regulations.
 The applicant, however, must purchase study materials for the NAB federal exams.

 For questions regarding the Arkansas Nursing Home State Licensure Exam, please email at NHA.Testing@dhs.arkansas.gov.